DreamVu/PAL-SDK/README.md

-# PAL USB
+# PAL-USB
 The only single sensor 360° 3D Vision System.
-[PAL USB](https://dreamvu.com/pal-usb/) is the only single sensor omnidirectional vision system to provide 360° stereoscopic sensing with depth perception.
+[PAL-USB](https://dreamvu.com/pal-usb/) is the only single sensor omnidirectional vision system to provide 360° stereoscopic sensing with depth perception.

 Please follow the instructions given below on any of the Nvidia Jetson embedded boards with Jetpack 4.4.1 to install the software.